 Getting rid of Japanese Knotweed

-There are various treatment and eradication methods available including herbicides from foliar sprays to stem injections, as well as physically excavating the Japanese Knotweed and disposing off-site.
+There are various treatment and removal methods available including herbicides from foliar sprays to stem injections, as well as physically excavating the Japanese knotweed and disposing off-site.

 Can I remove Japanese Knotweed myself?

-There are DIY Japanese Knotweed removal methods available, however it usually takes a number of years to fully eradicate, as well as there being strict laws of disposal of Japanese Knotweed.
-Japanese Knotweed can re-grow from cuttings as small as 2mm, meaning the smallest traces can lead to new growth.
-Because of this, Knotweed is classed as controlled waste and must be disposed of safely at a licensed landfill site according to the Environmental Protection Act (Duty of Care) Regulations 1991.
+There are DIY Japanese knotweed removal methods available, however it usually takes a number of years to fully remove, as well as there being strict laws of disposal of Japanese knotweed.
+Japanese knotweed can re-grow from cuttings as small as 2mm, meaning the smallest traces can lead to new growth.
+Because of this, knotweed is classed as controlled waste and must be disposed of safely at a licensed landfill site according to the Environmental Protection Act (Duty of Care) Regulations 1991.

-Mortgage lenders often require a formal Japanese Knotweed management plan and Insurance Backed Guarantee from a professional contractor in order to satisfy mortgage requirements.
+Mortgage lenders often require a formal Japanese knotweed removal plan and Insurance Backed Guarantee from a professional contractor in order to satisfy mortgage requirements.